MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 # Seperation of concerns

-Divide a program into distinct sections where each section handles a specific functionality, rather than having everything in one plcae.
+Divide a program into distinct sections where each section handles a specific functionality, rather than having everything in one place.

 With this our app will be: